PDFSage/deepseek_cli/DOCUMENTATION.md

 - Agent mode resolves relative transcript paths inside the workspace so outputs stay co-located with project files.
 Each logged message stores the step index along with the raw OpenAI message payload.

+### Monitoring Progress
+- Verbose mode is enabled by default (unless the user passes `--quiet` or triggers the `@quiet` interactive command).
+Keeping it on surfaces the `▌` debug stream on stderr that explains which step is running, how long the previous message was, and when tools begin or end.
+- `BreadcrumbLogger` always writes to stdout so plan refreshes, worker step boundaries, and tool start/end summaries remain visible even if verbose mode is disabled.
+- For deep dives rerun with a transcript destination (`--transcript path.jsonl` or `@transcript` in the shell).
+The resulting JSONL file captures every planner and worker exchange, allowing precise debugging of why a run stalled or made a poor decision.

 ## Chat Workflow (`deepseek_cli/chat.py`)
 `ChatOptions` captures all user-configurable parameters, including the preferred streaming style, and `run_chat()` powers the `@chat` shortcut inside the interactive shell.
 It builds the initial message set